-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (September 2019) and Working Together to Safeguard Children, and the Governance Handbook.
-We comply with this guidance and the procedures set out by our local safeguarding children boards/three safeguarding partners.
+This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (September 2020) and Working Together to Safeguard Children, and the Governance Handbook.
+It should be read alongside the Department for Education's advice, COVID-19: safeguarding in schools, colleges and other providers.
+We comply with this guidance and the procedures set out by our three local safeguarding partners.